python-cmd2/cmd2/docs/plugins/external_test.md

 ## Overview

-The [External Test Plugin](https://github.com/python-cmd2/cmd2/tree/master/plugins/ext_test) supports testing of a cmd2 application by exposing access cmd2 commands with the same context as from within a cmd2 [Python Scripts](../features/scripting.md#scripting-python-scripts).
+The [External Test Plugin](https://github.com/python-cmd2/cmd2/tree/master/plugins/ext_test) supports testing of a cmd2 application by exposing access to cmd2 commands with the same context as from within a cmd2 [Python Script](../features/scripting.md#python-scripts).
 This interface captures `stdout`, `stderr`, as well as any application-specific data returned by the command.
-This also allows for verification of an application's support for [Python Scripts](../features/scripting.md#scripting-python-scripts) and enables the cmd2 application to be tested as part of a larger system integration test.
+This also allows for verification of an application's support for [Python Scripts](../features/scripting.md#python-scripts) and enables the cmd2 application to be tested as part of a larger system integration test.

 ## Example cmd2 Application